The Castle Accomodation

 Welcome to Craufurdland Castle, home to the Craufurds of Craufurdland since 1245.

-It was then re named Craufurdland and this is where the Craufurds of Craufurdland have been since.
-We believe “The Keep” was built in the 1300s and then the stone spiral stair case added at a later date.
-The stone spiral stair case exists on the upper floors and is used to access Knights room and the Garret at the top of the tower.
+It was then renamed Craufurdland and this is where the Craufurds of Craufurdland have been since.
+“The Keep” was built, we believe, in the 1300s and then the stone spiral staircase added at a later date.
+The stone spiral staircase is on the upper floors and is used to access the Knights room and the Garret at the top of the tower.

 Simon and Adity moved into the Castle in 2011 and carried out further renovation.
-They live in one side and let the other side out as luxury exclusive use self catering holiday “apartment”
+They live in one side and let the other side out as luxury exclusive use self catering holiday home.

 Craufurdland Castle remains a private residence, and is not open to the public.
 We ask that the privacy of the family is respected.
 Please respect that privacy signs around the castle and gardens.